Travel Blogging for Money

 Voila!
 You have a whole new look for your blog.

-Wordpress offers more than eight thousand plugins that add different functions to your blog.
+Wordpress offers more than ten thousand plugins that add different functions to your blog.
 They are easy to install.
 Find the plugin section in the vertical navigation bar on the left side of the dashboard and click add new.
 Then search for the plugin you want.
 When you find it, click install.

 I suggest that you search for, and install, these Wordpress plugins: